powergun/hsFP/typess/README.md

 if some function requires a `Probably Int` as a parameter, we can give it a `Nothing` because a `Nothing` doesn't contain a value anyway and so it doesn't matter

+## type parameters in typeclass instance declaration

+## Typeclass constraint

+source: learn you a haskell

+### when using typeclass constraint is not a common practice

+see `src/TypeclassInstance.hs`

+### when I must use typeclass constraint

+most of the times, class constraints in class decl are used for making a typeclass a subclass of another typeclass;

+class constraints in instance decl are used to express requirements about the contents of some type, e.g. `src/TypeclassInstance.hs`, we require the contents of the `Probably` to also be part of `Eq` typeclass

+### inspect all typeclass functions

+in ghci, run `:info YourTypeClass`